Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Metered service

 **Explanation:**
-"Multitenancy" is incorrect; it refers to shared infrastructure among customers.
+Multitenancy is incorrect; it refers to shared infrastructure among customers.
-"Resource pooling" is incorrect; it refers to sharing infrastructure.
+Resource pooling is incorrect; it refers to sharing infrastructure.
-"Elasticity" is correct.
+Elasticity is correct.
 Elasticity enables automatic scaling of resources to meet demand.
-"Metered service" is incorrect; it relates to billing.
+Metered service is incorrect; it relates to billing.

 ---